 Mechanistically neutral theory

 Neutral theory [18] assumes that one mechanism—demographic drift—drives community assembly.
 By presuming that populations do not differ in fitness nor in resource use, neutrality avoids the intractability of over parameterization and arrives as an equilibrial prediction when homogeneous stochastic processes of birth, death, speciation and immigration have reached stationarity.
-Thus neutrality in ecology is analogous to neutral drift in population genetics.
+Thus neutrality in ecology is analogous to neutral drift in population genetics (ref).

 Statistical theory